ChizKay/flask-pymongo-yum-recipe/README.md

 git push heroku master
 ```

-Use Git to clone flask-pymongo-yum-recipe's source code to your local machine.
+Use Git to clone #flask-pymongo-yum-recipe#'s source code to your local machine.
 ```
 heroku git:clone -a flask-pymongo-yum-recipe cd flask-pymongo-yum-recipe